A Multilevel Method for Self-Concordant Minimization: Multilevel Models for Unconstrained Optimization

 \subsection{The Galerkin Model}

 Here we present the Galerkin model which will be used to provide improved convergence results.
-The Galerkin model was introduced in multigrid algorithms for optimization in \cite{MR2587737} for solving a trust-region problem where it was experimentally tested and it was found to compare favourably with other methods when constructing coarse-grained models.
+The Galerkin model was introduced in multigrid algorithms for optimization in \cite{MR2587737} where it was experimentally tested and found to compare favorably with other methods when constructing coarse-grained models.
 The Galerkin model can be considered as a special case of the coarse model \cref{coarse model with f_H} under a specific choice of the matrix $\w{Q}_H$.
 In particular, let $\w{Q}_H$ be as follows